-Vapes were the coolest things on the block when I was in college.
-They were these tiny pens that held flavored tobacco liquid, and when turned on, became portable hookahs and “healthier” cigarettes that tasted delicious.
-The flavors were ridiculous, from Samoas (yes the Girl Scout Cookie), to Red Bull, and even Nacho Cheese (I’ve heard it’s disgusting).
-However, health issues aside, people were, and are, walking around with tiny ignitable machines in their pockets and bags.
+Vapes are tiny pens that hold flavored tobacco liquid, and when turned on, become “healthier” cigarettes that tasted delicious.
+However, health issues aside are walking around with tiny ignitable machines in their pockets and bags.

-This may mean reading the manual or going online and looking at reviews, but know your vape.
-If you see a slew of reviews stating that it gets unbearably hot to hold, or glitches a lot, maybe invest in a different brand or type.
+Read the manual or go online and look at reviews, but know your vape.
+If you see a slew of reviews stating that it gets unbearably hot to hold, consider investing in a different brand or type.

 A lot of these charging explosions have occurred because people have been mishandling the charging of their vapes.
 Just because a USB fits in your Kindle wall plug or your iPhone wall plug, does not mean it should be charged that way.
 The amount of output and input may not line up with the vape and will cause your battery to deteriorate and become more prone to exploding.

 Do not play with the lithium battery.
 While powerful little packages, these batteries are still being modified regularly and can be very dangerous.

 Know all of the dangers of the device you’re using before buying it or turning it on.
 Follow all directions on how to operate and charge your device, and when not in use, keep it separate from your person and away from anything flammable.